DayuanTan/AI-TensorFlow-Blockchain-Certificate/Information Systems Auditing, Controls and Assurance/Module2/test.md

 Question 5
 Which of the following is the best way to review whether the system users have changed their password in accordance to the password policy in the past 12 months during the relevant compliance testing?

-0 / 1 point

-Review the global security setting of the system and check whether it is configured in accordance to the company password policy
+x Review the global security setting of the system and check whether it is configured in accordance to the company password policy

 Randomly extract and review the password change audit trail from the system, say 3 of 12 months of audit trail

-Interview the IT administrator of the system and ask for the usual practice x
+Interview the IT administrator of the system and ask for the usual practice

 Interview a good sample, say 25% of total staff